entando/entando-docs/vuepress/docs/v7.0/tutorials/create/pb/export-bundle-from-application.md

 # Export and Publish a Bundle

 ## Overview
-Use the bundler command to export a bundle of Entando components from an existing Entando Application.
+Use the bundler command to export a bundle of components from an existing Entando Application.
 An Entando Bundle can be used
 - For the initial install of Entando components into an Entando Application
 - To migrate Entando components from one environment to another (e.g. Dev to QA)
 - To provide a template for building a new Entando Application